 Sciatica is usually due to a spinal herniated disc pressing on the lumbar or sacral nerve roots.
 Other problems that may result in sciatica include spondylolisthesis, spinal stenosis, piriformis syndrome, and pelvic tumors.

 The discs of the spine function both as shock absorbers and spacers to separate the bones of the spine.
 Thereby the discs allow more space for the spinal nerves to exit from the spinal cord without being “pinched.”

 The disc can be damaged through a major trauma like lifting something that is very heavy.
 The disc also can be damaged by repetitive micro-trauma over a period of time.
 The result of these traumas can be that the disc will thin out, degenerate, bulge, or herniate.

 The cartilage of the outer walls of the disc are damaged or weakened to varying degrees due to trauma.
 As pressure is put onto a disc, the inner material of the disc (nucleus pulposis) is pushed outward.
 If the cartilage wall that is trying to hold in this nucleus pulposis has been weakened, then the nucleus pulposis can:

-- Bulging Disc – Push out the cartilaginous wall of the disc causing a bulging disc (like a bubble in a tire).
-This bulging disc can put pressure against the spinal cord or can take up space that the spinal nerves need to exit from the spinal cord.
-This can cause a greater likelihood of the nerve being “pinched”.
+- Bulging Disc – Push out the cartilaginous wall of the disc causing a bulging disc.
+It is like a bubble in a tire.
+This bulging disc can put pressure against the spinal cord or nerve being “pinched”.